 A good range hood does all these things, and by “good” I mean fits the size, style, and demands of your cooking range.
 If you tend to cook with very high heat you’ll quickly realize a simple microwave fan won’t cut it.
 Doing any sauteing, high heat or not, will still leave vaporized cooking oil condensed on anything above your cooking range, even the ceiling.

 The vaporized cooking oil and water may not be immediately noticeable while you’re cooking, but the intense heat definitely can be felt.
 Range hoods help move this heat out of your kitchen which makes your cooking experience more comfortable and not something you have to dread doing.
 That means more cooking freedom to try recipes that involve high heat.

-Range hoods can also make your kitchen more attractive.
-It might even be the centerpiece of your kitchen if you have an island cooking range.
+The best range hoods can also make your kitchen more attractive.
+It might even be the centerpiece of your kitchen if you have an kitchen island cooking range.
 Either way, a properly chosen range hood can be an impressive addition to your kitchen

-First things first, this guide will not discuss downdraft range hoods.
+First things first, this guide will not discuss downdraft hoods.
 They should be avoided, as they generally have very poor performance and are not worth the effort to install.
 Chances are if you have anything good to say about downdraft range hoods then you haven’t owned it very long.
-We will be talking about Under-Cabinet, Wall-Mounted, and Island range hoods.
+We will be talking about Under-Cabinet, Wall-Mounted, and Kitchen Island range hoods.